Solving SMTP Email Problems with Django Programs

 ADMINS = [('Your Name', 'your_email@gmail.com')]

-1. Question: Can Django send emails using Gmail's SMTP server?
+1. Can Django use Gmail's SMTP server to send emails?

-3. Question: Why are my Django emails going to the spam folder?
+3. Why do my emails from Django end up in the spam folder?

-7. Question: What is the difference between EMAIL_USE_TLS and EMAIL_USE_SSL settings?
+7. What distinguishes the EMAIL_USE_TLS and EMAIL_USE_SSL settings from one another?